 The colonists soon decided these taxes were too high and began to desire complete independence from England.
 The people began to protest and boycott British trade, highlighted by events like the Boston Tea Party in 1773, when citizens of Massachusetts destroyed tea from three British ships.
-This act and others like it helped the co

 The American Revolutionary War began in 1775, with the colonies officially declaring their independence in 1776 as the United States of America.
 The war ended in 1783 when British troops finally retreated to England, leaving the United States as a free country.
 The United States Constitution was then adopted in 1787.

 In 1789 George Washington became the country’s first president after serving as Commander-in-Chief during the war.
 Washington immediately helped to unite the country by assuming each state’s debts, creating the Bank of the United States, and imposing a system of taxes to secure income.

 The nation quickly began to expand west by acquiring new territories and states, and the Bill of Rights was instituted in 1791.
 This introduced the first ten amendments to the Constitution and gave citizens freedom of speech among other rights.